rklymentiev/py-for-neuro/slides/chapter2_04_pep8.md

     print('x is larger than 5 and divisible by 2!')
 ```

 Notes: Keep in mind, that most of the recommendations described in this presentation don't affect the performance of your code.
-Or in other words, you code will still run as supposed to, but by following PEP-8 guidelines you make your code more friendly for other people.
+Or in other words, your code will still run as supposed to, but by following PEP-8 guidelines you make your code more friendly for other people.

 ---